 Health and income maximisation: best practice model for commissioning money advice services

-The following PDFs are available to download on this page:
+The following PDFs are available from the Documents section of this page:

-- Overcoming financial difficulty – provides a guide for anyone seeking details about the various agencies working in Leeds who provide affordable credit, benefit advice and debt advice.
+- Help with managing your money – provides a guide for anyone seeking details about the various agencies working in Leeds who provide affordable credit, benefit advice and debt advice;

 - Work of the Loan Shark Team in Leeds

 - Small changes, Big Savings Resource Pack: This pack is designed to assist frontline workers to deliver budgeting workshops to groups or to work with individuals in the community.
 It contains session plans, handouts and activities, posters and evaluations.
 It also gives information on how to apply for funding for room hire, crèche or resources.
 A pull up advertising banner advertising the sessions is available free from the Public Health Resource Centre.